STEPHEN DOWNING Former LAPD Deputy Chief Los Angeles, CA "We need an exit strategy to the War on Drugs."

-Stephen entered the LAPD in 1960 and spent twelve years assigned to operations in South Central Los Angeles.
+Stephen spent twelve years assigned to operations in South Central Los Angeles.
 He is a veteran of the Watts riot and its aftermath, which gave birth to the first community-based policing programs in the country.
 His assignments covered a wide range of specializations including patrol, criminal investigation, narcotics, vice and organized crime intelligence.
 Among the many commands held in the LAPD, his most memorable include: Captain of Detectives, where he established homicide investigation techniques still in use today; Commanding Officer of Juvenile Division, where he established and published a file that brought an end to abuses in state probation subsidy programs; and Commanding Officer of Southwest Area, where he designed and implemented the first functionally integrated police operation in law enforcement aimed at combating gang activity - a program that became a national model.
 As a staff officer Stephen was involved in reorganizing the LAPD from a centralized functional organization to a decentralized line organization.

 During his final years with the LAPD he was a Deputy Chief in the Bureau of Special Investigations, where he supervised city-wide narcotic, vice and criminal intelligence functions.
 He was also a Deputy Chief in the Personnel and Training Bureau, where he oversaw operations involving the Police Training Academy, recruitment, personnel management and affirmative action and chaired the Department Shooting Review Board.